2026 Galway West by-election: Timing

-A by-election is due to be held in the Dáil constituency of Galway West in Ireland in 2026, to fill the vacancy left by the election of Catherine Connolly as president of Ireland.
 Under Article 12.6.2° of the Constitution of Ireland, a member of either House of the Oireachtas who is elected as president is deemed to have vacated that seat.
 Connolly was declared elected as president on 25 October 2025.
-According to the Electoral (Amendment) Act 2011, the writ for the by-election must be issued within six months of the vacancy.
+Under the Electoral (Amendment) Act 2011, the writ for the by-election must be issued within six months of the vacancy.
+The writ of election to fill the vacancy was agreed by the Dáil on 22 April.
+On the following day, the Minister for Housing, Local Government and Heritage set the election date for 22 May.

 Constituency profile

 The Dáil constituency of Galway West elects five TDs.
 It spans the western half of County Galway, taking in Galway city, the Galway Gaeltacht, Oranmore, Oughterard and Clifden.
 At the 2024 general election, Galway West elected one Sinn Féin, one Fianna Fáil, one Fine Gael and two independent TDs (Catherine Connolly and Noel Grealish).